jeysal/viz.js-cli-wrapper/README.md

 * `80` - failed to write to the output file
 * `100` - rendering error from viz.js

+## PlantUML

+A common use case for GraphViz is generating UML diagrams via [PlantUML](http://plantuml.com).
+As a Java application, PlantUML is nicely portable and runs on all platforms, however, its dependency to GraphViz' dot engine makes the setup on different platforms annoying.

+Using viz.js-cli-wrapper, you can easily set it up anywhere.
+If you installed it globally, depending on your system PlantUML might just locate the dot executable out of the box.
+In any case, you can [tell PlantUML where to find it](http://plantuml.com/command_line.html) using the GRAPHVIZ_DOT environment variable or the -graphvizdot CLI switch.

+See the [Executables section](#Executables) on where to find the viz.js-cli-wrapper executables.
+On Windows, you need to specify the path to "dot.cmd" including the ending, otherwise PlantUML will not find it.

 ## Credits

 A huge thanks to [Mike Daines](https://github.com/mdaines) for making GraphViz to some extent portable with [viz.js](https://github.com/mdaines/viz.js)!